Murong Ren

-Murong Ren (died 336), childhood name Qiannian, was the brother of the Prince of Former Yan, Murong Huang during the Sixteen Kingdoms period.
-He was Murong Hui's second son through Hui's wife, Lady Duan (段夫人).
+Murong Ren (died 336), childhood name Qiannian, was a member of the ruling house of China's Former Yan dynasty during the Sixteen Kingdoms period.
+He was the brother of the Former Yan founder, Murong Huang (Emperor Wenming).
+He was Murong Hui's second son through Lady Duan (段夫人).

 In 333, following the succession of Murong Huang to their father's title, Murong Ren conspired with his younger brother Murong Zhao (慕容昭) to rebel against Huang.
-Although their plot was discovered, Ren was able to secure Liaodong from Huang and challenge his claim as the Duke of Liaodong.
-The civil war between Huang and Ren lasted for four years before Ren was defeated by Huang's daring surprise attack through the frozen Bohai Sea in 336.
+Although their plot was discovered, Murong Ren was able to secure Liaodong from Murong Huang and challenge his claim as the Duke of Liaodong.
+The civil war between Huang and Ren lasted for four years before Ren was defeated by Murong Huang's daring surprise attack through the frozen Bohai Sea in 336.

 Career under Murong Hui

 Murong Ren was the second of three sons born to Murong Hui and Lady Duan.
 The eldest of the three was Murong Huang and the youngest was Murong Zhao.
-In 319, after Hui forced the Jin's Inspector of Pingzhou, Cui Bi (崔毖), to flee to Goguryeo, he had Murong Ren appointed General Who Conquers The Caitiffs and stationed him in Liaodong.
+In 319, after Hui forced the Jin's Inspector of Pingzhou, Cui Bi, to flee to Goguryeo, he had Murong Ren appointed General Who Conquers The Caitiffs and stationed him in Liaodong.
 During his time in Liaodong, Murong Ren allowed the local officials to keep their posts the same as before, which won him support in the region.

 Near the end of the year, Goguryeo invaded Liaodong a number of times.
 Murong Ren and his eldest brother through his father's concubine, Murong Han, campaigned against Goguryeo and later obtained King Micheon's proposals for peace and an alliance.
 After accepting his proposals, the two of them returned.
 However, Goguryeo invaded Liaodong again at the end of 320, but Murong Ren managed to badly rout them.
 Since then, Goguryeo no longer intruded into Murong Ren's domain.
 The following year in 321, Murong Ren was transferred to Pingguo (平郭, in modern Yingkou, Liaoning) while Murong Han took his place in Liaodong.

 In 325, Shi Le, the ruler of Later Zhao, persuaded the chieftain of the Yuwen tribe, Yuwen Qidegui with ranks and titles to attack Murong Hui, who had refused to accept Shi Le's peace offer.
 Murong Huang was ordered to lead the army against the Yuwen with Ren commanding his left wing.
 While Qidegui fought Huang, Qidegui sent his nephew, Yuwen Xibaxiong (宇文悉拔雄) to attack Ren.
 Ren defeated and beheaded Xibaxiong before joining up with Huang to overwhelm Qidegui.
 Qidegui abandoned his army and fled, so Huang and Ren sent their light cavalry to pursue them, only turning back once they have chased him a great distance.
 Meanwhile, the brothers occupied many of the Yuwen-controlled cities and took their treasures and livestock.
 The inhabitants of the cities also gave their surrender to Murong Hui and moved into his territory.